keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 Defining methods in your loaded files enables you to effectively define a DSL for your command line use.

-Here is an example of how you might use this, assuming the above configuration is in your ~/.rexerc file (or otherwise loaded):
+Here is an example of how you might use this, assuming the above configuration is loaded from your ~/.rexerc file or an explicitly loaded file:

 ```
 tar czf /tmp/my-whole-user-space.tar.gz ~ ; rexe valkyries
 ```

 You might be thinking that creating an alias or a minimal shell script for this open would be a simpler and more natural approach, and I would agree with you.
-However, over time the number of these could become unmanageable, whereas with Ruby code you could build a pretty extensive and well organized library of functionality; and in many cases it would be more than a simple call to the shell and you need Ruby functionality.
+However, over time the number of these could become unmanageable, and using Ruby you could build a pretty extensive and well organized library of functionality.

 #### Verbose Mode